 What are my post procedure instructions?

-If you had an Ambulatory Phlebectomy, Cosmetic Sclerotherapy, Medical Sclerotherapy, Radiofrequency Ablation (RFA) or a Varithena Sclerotherapy download the post procedure instructions below.
+If you had a Cosmetic Sclerotherapy, Ambulatory Phlebectomy, Radiofrequency Ablation , Varithena Sclerotherapy, Medical Sclerotherapy, or a VenaSeal procedure, download the post procedure instructions below.